fabric8io/kubernetes-client/doc/CHEATSHEET.md

 ```

 ### CertificateSigningRequest
-Kubernetes Client provides using `CertificateSigningRequest` via the `client.certificateSigningRequests()` DSL interface.
+Kubernetes Client provides using `CertificateSigningRequest` via the `client.certificates().v1().certificateSigningRequests()` DSL interface.
 Here is an example of creating `CertificateSigningRequest` using Fabric8 Kubernetes Client:
 ```
 try (KubernetesClient client = new DefaultKubernetesClient()) {
     CertificateSigningRequest csr = new CertificateSigningRequestBuilder()